Certified Neural Approximations of Nonlinear Dynamics: Certification of epsilon -closeness

 \subsection{First-order models}

 Given that the function \( f \) may include nonlinear terms, finding a satisfying assignment of \( \phi \) in Equation~\eqref{eq:phi} typically requires reasoning over quantifier-free nonlinear real arithmetic formulae.
 This is computationally challenging and does not scale efficiently with problem complexity or the number of optimization variables.
 To address this, we introduce an over- and under-approximation of the dynamics of \( f \) using local first-order Taylor expansions of the vector field \( f \).
 The choice of first-order models is a balance in the trade-off between expressivity, since we are verifying input-output relations, and maintaining linearity to enable formal verification.
-In this context, we will adaptively partition the domain of interest \( \mathcal{X} \) into hyperrectangles, which are represented as weighted \( L_\infty \)-balls. \begin{definition} Given a hyperrectangle with radius \( \delta \in \mathbb{R}^n_{\geq 0} \) and center \( c \in \mathbb{R}^n \), the weighted \( L_\infty \)-ball around \( c \), denoted by \( \mathcal{H}_{\delta}(c) \), is defined as